HuntsmanCancerInstitute/MultiRepMacsChIPSeq/docs/Usage.md

 	silently discarded.
 If desired, the fragment size can be explicitly restricted to a size range with `--min` and `--max` options; sequencing depth is adjusted accordingly.

+	When working with multiple samples that have disparate paired-end insertion size profiles, it may be advantageous to normalize the insertion sizes using the `--normsize` option.
+This sets all fragment sizes to the same length as set with the `--size` option.
+This avoids the situation where samples with larger insertion sizes can actually generate more "signal" in the fragment pileup than samples with smaller insertion sizes.
+This is essentially no different than setting the fragment length to the same size with single-end alignment experiments.

 	To expedite coverage track generation, fragment coverage tracks are binned (10 bp by default for ChIP).
 This greatly reduces computation time while minimally